-As you can see, with higher intensity cardio, you can expect to burn almost twice as much calories (294 calories) as a same duration lower intensity, steady cardio (144 calories).
+As you can see, with higher intensity cardio, you can expect to burn almost twice as much calories (294 calories) as the same duration lower intensity, steady cardio (144 calories).

 It’s really best described as a lazy girl’s weight loss best friend.

-To put in perspective, that's 30 minutes of hard work setting your body to burn higher amount of calories than usual for up to 14 hours post workout.
+To put in perspective, that’s 30 minutes of hard work setting your body to burn a higher amount of calories than usual for up to 14 hours post-workout.

 Not bad, isn’t it?